-A article I wrote a few months ago show As I write data to a hard drive, USB memory or memory card is formatted whose volume in NTFS.
+A article I wrote a few months ago show how to write data to a hard drive, USB memory, or a memory card whose volume is formatted in the NTFS.

-NTFS (New Technology File System) is a filesystem developed microsoft for their systems.
+NTFS (New Technology File System) is a filesystem developed Microsoft for their systems.
 Normally, systems Mac OS X can not read Data from the driveBut NTFS CEs can not write.
-For example, if you connect an external hard drive, memory stick or any other support NTFS system data to a Mac, we can copy the data from the external Mac hard diskbut we can not copy data / files on the Mac OS X hard drive to the NTFS external drive.
+For example, if we connect an external hard drive, a memory stick or any other NTFS system data storage to a Mac, we can copy the data from the external media to Mac hard diskbut we can not copy data / files on the Mac OS X hard drive to the NTFS external drive.

 Even though you can not normally write data from Mac OS X to NTFS, there are still ways to do this.

 Three ways we can copy files from Mac OS X on a drive in NTFS

 The first method It is presented in the article "How to transfer files from Mac OS X on an external hard drive or stick formatted NTFS".
 Assumes purchase of software that installs on OS X. Paragon NTFS for Mac for $ 19.95 or Tux NTFS for Mac to $ 31.
 Paragon Of course recommended solution is that the OS X El Capitan runs in a very quiet, also being the cheapest.